object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

-Python provides a wide range of :term:`exceptions <exception>`, and usually the right thing to do when writing code that might need to raise an exception is to peruse the :ref:`list of built-in exceptions <builtin-exceptions>` and choose the one which best matches the circumstances.
+Python provides a wide range of :term:`exceptions <exception>`, and usually the right thing to do when writing code that might need to raise an exception is to peruse the :doc:`list of built-in exceptions <library/exceptions>` and choose the one which best matches the circumstances.
 However, sometimes there is no good match, or it might be that the programmer wants user code to be able to catch exactly this exception without the risk that some other operation will